[ News ]

 Older versions are available from the archive site: http://mazsola.iit.uni-miskolc.hu/ucsim/download

-stable package for i386 and amd64 architecture.
+in pre-compiled debian stable packages for i386 and amd64

 Windows version distributed as a setup executable and as a